ConsBiol-unibern/SDMtune/tests/testthat/_snaps/predict-SDMmodelCV.md

     ! <Extent> objects will not be accepted in future releases i SDMtune now uses terra to handle spatial data.
 See function `terra::ext()` to migrate.

+---

+    !
+The argument "format" is deprectated and will be ignored.
+Use "wopt" instead and see "Details" in `terra::writeRaster()`